geojsonkit.org

 "No spatial columns found."

 Your header row doesn't include any of the auto-detected names.
 Either rename the columns to lat/lng (or wkt), or type the actual header text into the override boxes above the panes.
+The error message echoes your header so you can confirm what the parser read.

 The status bar says "N row(s) skipped."